michealespinola/syno.plexupdate/README.md

                 syno.plexupdate.v2.9.9.2.sh
                 ...

-The Archive folder contains copies of Plex update Packages as well as copies of the update Scripts that are running.
+The Archive directory structure contains copies of update Packages as well as copies of the update Scripts that are running.
 The script archive is not a mirror of what is on GitHub.
-The script archive is for version rollback purposes, and are a snapshot of your running copy of the script.
+The script archive are a snapshot of running copies of the script.
 If you make modifications to the script, the copy in the script archive will be updated accordingly.
+The packages archive is similarly for manual rollback purposes.

-The '`changelog.txt`' file is a historical changelog only for updates installed by the script.
+The '`changelog.txt`' file is a historical changelog only for updates installed locally by the script.
+It will not contain any historical information for versions that were otherwised skipped by the script.

 # Example Output